ilariofilippini/ilariofilippini.github.io/_pages/teaching.md

 	- The goal of the course is to provide students with the methodologies needed to model, design, and analyze the performance of telecommunication networks and distributed IT systems, which are the main building blocks of the Internet.

 - **052457 Tecnologie Digitali 2** (AY 2018/19 - )
-	- Il corso è dedicato alla descrizione delle architetture e delle tecnologie di comunicazione impiegate nella rete Internet
+	- Il corso  dedicato alla descrizione delle architetture e delle tecnologie di comunicazione impiegate nella rete Internet

-Please refer to my for further information.
+Please refer to my [Teaching Page](https://www4.ceda.polimi.it/manifesti/manifesti/controller/ricerche/RicercaPerDocentiPublic.do?EVN_DIDATTICA=evento&n_docente=filippini&k_doc=67021&lang=EN&aa=2024&tab_ricerca=2) for further information.
 All teaching materials can be found on [WeBeep](https://webeep.polimi.it/)

 Past courses I taught: